vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 without any marketing, it gained widespread adoption due to sheer technical superiority.
 It just worked and people used it.

 So why not write one?
-I did, in C++.
-It didn't work out.
-Half-finished, unstable, not well tested.
+I tried, in C++.
+It was never finished and it's probably better that way.
 Let's forget it.

 Fast-forward a few years.
 I got into Rust and needed a familiar playground to practice the language.
 I did what anyone in such a situation would do: I wrote